 Explore your options

-Most pet owners will testify that vet’s bills can be expensive, which is why many choose to take out pet insurance cover as soon as they become a pet owner.
+Most pet owners will testify that vet’s bills can be expensive.
+This is why many choose to take out pet insurance cover as soon as they become a pet owner.

-Pet insurance premiums are likely to increase as your pet gets older because, just like people, they tend to need more care in later life.
+Pet insurance premiums are likely to increase as your pet gets older.
+This is because, just like people, they tend to need more care in later life.

-It is still possible to get pet insurance for older dogs, though, but some terms of the policy may be different to reflect the dog’s age.
+It is still possible to get pet insurance for older dogs.
+Keep in mind that some terms of the policy may be different to reflect the dog’s age.